The Pueblo Magico town of Patzcuaro

 A few more images taken while walking around Patzcuaro.

-Instead, book a tour as we did.
-It was one of the most interesting tours I’ve taken.
-Jaime (our tour guide) took us to a viewpoint overlooking the lake (first photo below) and then brought us to some of the historic towns in the area.
-The town of Tzintzuntzan was a highlight, a town with old Mesoamerican pyramids, old churches and a fantastic Franciscan convent recently visited by the Queen of Denmark (There’s a Danish connection here: a former Danish prince, a heir to the throne, turned to the priesthood and served in this convent where he fought for the right of the indigenous – managing in the process to piss off Vasco de Quiroga, the man who Patzcuaro’s main square is named after).
+The town of Tzintzuntzan is a highlight in the region, a town with old Mesoamerican pyramids, old churches and a fantastic Franciscan convent visited a few years back by the Queen of Denmark (There’s a Danish connection here: a former Danish prince, a heir to the throne, turned to the priesthood and served in this convent where he fought for the rights of the indigenous – managing in the process to piss off Vasco de Quiroga, the man who Patzcuaro’s main square is named after).

 .

-If colonial history isn’t your thing, Jaime can take you to the artisan towns that dot this area.
+All around Patzcuaro are artisan towns that specialize in different crafts.
 One of the things Bishop Quiroga did, in the 1500’s, was to gather the scattered indigenous people into towns and assign each its own task.
 Even today, you’ll have towns that specialize in mask making, copper work, basket weaving etc (an interesting post on the history of the colonial craft towns here).

 Where to stay in Patzcuaro